Saving Private Ryan: Pre-production

 Three months were spent scouting for a location to portray the Normandy coast.
 The real location was too developed for their needs, and many other French beaches were restricted by military or wildlife use; Spielberg believed officials were difficult because they did not want him filming there.
 Beaches researched in England and Scotland lacked either the aesthetics or amenities required, such as housing for the crew, and the filmmakers needed a specific depth for the cast to leap from the landing crafts into the water.
 Associate producer, Kevin De La Noy's earlier work on Braveheart (1995) in Ireland had developed contacts with the Irish Army and knowledge of local beaches.
 One such location, the 11 km long Curracloe Beach, near Curracloe, County Wexford, offered the desired golden sands and sheer cliffs and nearby amenities.
 Spielberg selected a 1 km segment of the beach, known as Ballinesker.
 He said, "I was a bit disappointed that the beach we used wasn't as broad as the real Omaha Beach ...
 I tried to use certain wide-angle lenses to extend the length of the flats on the sandy beach before the soldiers reach the shingle.
-I used wider lenses for geography and tighter lenses for the compression of action.
-A segment adjacent to Blackwater, County Wexford, was considered, but the local nuns could not make the land available in time.
+I used wider lenses for geography and tighter lenses for the compression of action."
+A segment adjacent to Blackwater, also in Wexford, was considered, but the local nuns could not make the land available in time.
 Service roads were built for vehicles to reach Ballinesker.
-Production designer, Thomas E. Sanders, led construction of the concrete battlements, bunkers, Czech hedgehogs, and barbed wire, much of which was made by local metalworkers.
+Production designer Thomas E. Sanders led construction of the concrete battlements, bunkers, Czech hedgehogs, and barbed wire, much of which was made by local metalworkers.
 Over eleven weeks were spent preparing Ballinesker for filming.
-A storm destroyed some of the props just before filming, and were rebuilt overnight.
+A storm destroyed some of the props just before filming, but they were rebuilt overnight.
 The main crew arrived on location on June 25, 1997.